 - Contact your transportation connection and get all that squared away.

 - Check into your hotel and, if you planned your first day, try to follow your plan and only deviate if necessary.

 - If you have not done so already, research the area for activities, restaurants and shopping centers.
 I recommend UJ Space-A Info for this type of research, asking others at the terminal and asking at your lodging facility.

 - Although some people don’t like to think about it, knowing where the nearest doctor and dentist is a good idea in case of emergency.
 Consider having your doctor recommended a local doctor in the area.

 If you completed all these steps, then you planned very well.
 Have a good time and take that edge off.

 PCSgrades.com is a community of military and veteran families helping each other with our biggest relocation needs through trusted reviews.
 Help us help each other and submit your reviews today.
 Together, we can truly make a difference!

 PCSgrades Author: John W Jackson Jr. retired from the Air Force in 1993.
-He’s been married to a Filipina for just over 38 years.
+He and his wife have been married for almost 40 years.
 They have a son and four grandsons.
 They’ve lived in the Philippines for the past eight years but frequently make visits back to Texas.
 When he is not involved with the Empire Builder series games or playing dominoes, he offers sage advice on how to travel using Space-A.